-- A trailer was attached to the vehicle, or an object was hanging out of the liftgate during the last drive cycle.
+- The driver has disabled the system. - A trailer was attached to the vehicle, or an object was hanging out of the liftgate during the last drive cycle.
 Once the object is removed, URPA will return to normal operation. - A tow bar is attached to the vehicle. - The bumper is damaged.
 Take the vehicle to your dealer to repair the system. - Other conditions, such as vibrations from a jackhammer or the compression of air brakes on a very large truck, are affecting system performance.